LionHeartRichard/git-test/folder_project/README.txt

-This repository is treaner git and GitHub resorces!!!
+This repository is trainer git and GitHub resorces!!!

 My push test for example and tutorails.